Sydney-Informatics-Hub/geopython/01b-dataframes.md

 Shapefiles are not a native python format, but the community have developed tools for exploring them.
 The package we have used "pyshp" imported with the name "shapefile" (for some non-consistent weird reason), is one example of working with shapefiles.
 Alternatives exist.

 # Dataframes and table manipulation

+Pandas is one of the most useful packages (along with probably numpy and matplotlib).

 ```python